ArnaudFerre/AtelierDeepLearningILES/workshops/workshop_01/README.md

 ## Helpers

-We provide a function to load the NCBI corpus.
-The function will use the gensim model given as argument to map tokens to indexes in the gensim model.
+We provide two functions to load the corpora.
+The functions will use the gensim model given as argument to map tokens to indexes in the gensim model.
 If the token is not present in the gensim model, it will map it to the `#unk#` token.

 For starters, two w2v models are available.
 You can also train yours or use randomly initialized vectors.